Tangle structure trees

 For a proof that $\FP$ is standard, we have to show that $\{\sv\}\in\FP$ whenever $\vs$ is trivial in~$\vS$.
 Let $r\in S$ witness that $\vs$ is trivial.
 Then $\vr,\rv < \vs$, so $\sv < \vr < \vs$.
 Hence $\sv\le \vs\lor\vs$, which puts $\{\sv\}$ in~$\FP$.

-For a proof that $\FP$ is rich for~$\vS$, it suffices by \cref{minimzation} to show that $\FP$ is closed under minimization in~$\vS$.
+For a proof that $\FP$ is rich for~$\vS$, it suffices by \cref{minimization} to show that $\FP$ is closed under minimization in~$\vS$.
 Given any set $\sigma = \{\vr,\vs,\tv\}\in\FP$, consider any set $\sigma' = \{\vrdash,\vsdash,\tvdash\}$ with $\vrdash\le\vr$ and $\vsdash\le\vs$ and $\tvdash\le\tv$.
 Then $\sigma'\in\FP$ as desired, since $\tvdash\le\tv\le\rv\lor\sv\le\rvdash\lor\svdash$; the middle inequality comes from $\sigma\in\FP$. \COMMENT{} \end{proof}

 Finally, let us apply our results to tangles defined by clusters in large datasets.
 The basic setup is that $\vS$ is the set~$2^V\!$ of all subsets of our data set~$V\!$, the involution~* given by complementation in~$V\!$.
 Then $S$~is the set of bipartitions $s = \{A,B\}$ of~$V\!$, whose orientations are $\vs=A$ and~$\sv=B$ (say).
-We then choose an order function on~$S$ that assigns high values to separations that divide many pairs of elements of~$V\!$ which we consider as `close', \footnote{Choosing this order function to fit the application context allows for considerable variety in using tangles for clustering.
-See~\cite[Chapter~9]{TangleBook} for an overview of some standard order functions, or~\cite{Big5clustering} for a concrete example.} the idea being that separations of low order cannot divide many close pairs and therefore cannot cut through a cluster, only chip off a few points.
+We then choose an order function on~$S$ that assigns high values to separations that divide many pairs of elements of~$V\!$ which we consider as `close', \footnote{Choosing this order function to fit the application context allows for considerable variety in using tangles for clustering~\cite[Chapter~9]{TangleBook}.
+See~\cite{Big5clustering} for a concrete example.} the idea being that separations of low order cannot divide many close pairs and therefore cannot cut through a cluster, only chip off a few points.
 This, then, implies that large clusters induce $\F$-tangles for~$\F$ defined as\looseness=-1

 where the {\em agreement\/} value~$n$ is chosen to fit the context.